This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Streaming music has revolutionized how we all listen to and consume our favorite bands and artists.
-Not that long ago, you had to go buy a physical copy of the album you wanted at a record store.
+Years ago, you had to buy a physical copy of the album you wanted at a record store.
 The rise of digital media has made it easier than ever to obtain and listen to your favorite music.

 iTunes was one of the first music and media streaming and download services and it provided an exciting service that allowed music fans to access all of their favorite songs and albums online.
-Besides, it’s also a mobile device management app built in macOS that allows you to sync and back up your iPhone/iPad/iPod Touch.
+It’s also a mobile device management app built in macOS that allows you to sync and back up your iPhone or iPad.

 “Three all-new apps — Apple Music, Apple Podcasts and Apple TV— replace iTunes and make it easy and fun to discover and enjoy music, TV shows, movies and podcasts on Mac.”

 However, there are multiple options when it comes to streaming music and media services, so let’s take a look at some great iTunes alternatives for Mac users.

 iMazing is a great way to manage all of your iPhone/iPad music, messages, photos, and other data.
 This is a super user-friendly iTunes alternative that is easy to use but at the same time, very powerful and reliable.

 It is probably one of the best iOS device managers around and is worth looking into if you’re looking for a better overall way to manage your media than with iTunes.